 The following core values guide our operations:

-The ACC consists of a Director-General, a Deputy Director-General and other staff members.
-The Director-General and Deputy Director-General are appointed by the National Assembly on a full-time basis for a period of five years upon nomination by the President and may be re-appointed upon expiry of their terms of office.
+The ACC consists of a director-general, a deputy director-general and other staff members.
+The director-general and deputy director-general are appointed by the National Assembly on a full-time basis for a period of five years upon nomination by the President and may be re-appointed upon expiry of their terms of office.
 The other staff members of the ACC are appointed subject to the provision of the Public Service Act, 1995 (Act No 13 of 1995).
-The ACC has a staff establishment of ninety eight (98) full-time positions composed of the Director-General, the Deputy Director-General, Investigating Officers, Public Education and Corruption Prevention Officers and administrative staff.
-As at the end of April 2016, ninety one (91) positions were funded of which eighty (79) had been filled.
-The ACC may, with the concurrence of the Prime Minister appoint persons with expert knowledge in a particular field to be Special Investigators on a temporary basis.
+The ACC has a staff establishment of 106 full-time positions.
+As at the end of March 2018, 83 positions had been filled consisting of the director-general, the deputy director-general, the accounting officer (permanent secretary), 28 investigating officers, 19 public education and corruption prevention officers and 33 administrative staff.
+The ACC may, with the concurrence of the Prime Minister appoint persons with expert knowledge in a particular field to be special investigators on a temporary basis.

 Our funding and budget